Step 4: Wait for an invitation from the IEC pool and prepare

 CV/résumé

-• This is a document that you need to upload.
+• This is a document that you must upload.
 Either in PDF or Word.

 • Create your CV that goes back to the age of 18.